VISAGE: Video Instance Segmentation with Appearance-Guided Enhancement: Experiments

-\paragraph{Memory bank.} In~\cref{tab:ablation_component}, we demonstrate the necessity of the memory bank for compensating for the lack of temporal information.
+In~\cref{tab:ablation_component}, we demonstrate the necessity of the memory bank for compensating for the lack of temporal information.
 We evaluate performance differences between scenarios with and without the use of the memory bank.
 Rows 1 and 2 in \cref{tab:ablation_component} show decreased performance compared to rows 3 and 4, respectively.
-If there is no memory bank, our method lacks access to historical information beyond the frame right before the current one, since it measures similarities solely between the current frame and the one immediately preceding it.
+Without a memory bank, our method is constrained to using only the immediately preceding frame for historical context, relying on similarities measured exclusively between consecutive frames.
+However, the introduction of a memory bank expands this capability by leveraging a broader historical perspective.
+Furthermore, the adoption of a memory bank significantly boosts the effectiveness of appearance information.
+This is because historical appearance information provides a more reliable basis for matching than only considering the appearance from the immediate preceding frame to recognize an identical object.
 By implementing a memory bank, our method gains awareness of previous frames, which leads to improved performance.